Barcelona

 • Direct access to the Barceloneta beach, 50 metres from the entrance

-• Rooms with private balcony and sea view for the majority of categories
+• Rooms with private balcony and sea view for most categories

 • Technogym-equipped gym, open 24/7